awestover/thoughts/content/0stack/taking life seriously.md

 - alkjash suggestion: meta-TAP `/root`
 - unfortunately I only have the RAM to install one TAP rn but I'll get to this one later

+______

+update re TAP1:
+I think this TAP was too ambitious but kind of worked.

+Currently the TAP has worked out more like, sit down at table --> think "I should talk to ppl".
+My rate of following through on this idea is maybe 70%.
+But I think this has still substantially improved talking to people baseline.

 ----
 ---
 I think another aspect of not taking life seriously is having predictable bugs.